LoopKit/LoopWorkspace/docs/tidepool-sync-2026-05-11.md

 ---

-## 5. Upgrading is a one-way operation (Core Data)

-**You cannot revert to `dev` after upgrading to the sync build.**
+## 5. Reverting to `dev` after upgrading (Core Data) — usually works, but data-dependent

-The shared LoopKit Core Data store (glucose, dose, carb, dosing decisions — all in one `Model.sqlite` in the app group) is migrated forward from **Modelv4** to **Modelv6** on first launch of the sync build. `dev` only ships model versions up to **Modelv4** (it has no v5/v6 model), and Core Data migrations are forward-only, so a `dev` build cannot open a v6 store: `addPersistentStore` fails and `PersistenceController` lands in an `.error` state.
+The shared LoopKit Core Data store (glucose, dose, carb, dosing decisions — all in one `Model.sqlite` in the app group) is migrated forward from **Modelv4** to **Modelv6** on first launch of the sync build. `dev` only ships model versions up to **Modelv4**.

-Consequences of going back to `dev` after upgrading:
-- `dev`'s data stores won't load — the app is non-functional (no cached glucose/dose/carb, looping won't run).
+Contrary to an earlier "forward-only / can't go back" assumption, **`dev` can open the v6 store in place**: Core Data's automatic lightweight migration *downgrades* it back to `dev`'s Modelv4.
+The v6→v4 changes are inferrable — the v6-only attributes (`programmedUnits`, `decisionId`, `id`, …) are optional and simply dropped, and `deliveredUnits` shares the underlying `ZVALUE` column with v4's `value` via `elementID="value"`.
+(Verified with a Core Data round-trip: create a v4 store → migrate to v6 with the sync model → open with the dev model — succeeds.)

+**The catch — it's data-dependent.** `dev`'s `CachedInsulinDeliveryObject.value` is
+**mandatory**; v6's `deliveredUnits` is **optional**.
+The inferred downgrade maps `deliveredUnits → value`, so:
+- A store that was **just upgraded** (every row migrated from v4, where `value` was required and non-null) downgrades cleanly — `dev` opens it. *This is why a tester who upgraded and immediately went back to `dev` in place saw it "just work."*
+- Once the sync build **records a dose with a null `deliveredUnits`** (e.g. in-progress/mutable or programmed-only entries), the downgrade fails: Core Data throws `NSCocoaErrorDomain` **134110** — *"missing attribute values on mandatory destination attribute"* — `addPersistentStore` fails and `PersistenceController` lands in `.error`, leaving the app non-functional.
+You then must **delete + reinstall** `dev`, which wipes the local cache; it rebuilds from HealthKit (the long-term history lives there, not in this store).

-- The v6 data is **not** wiped from disk, so reinstalling the sync build reads it again.
+So going back to `dev` in place is fine right after upgrading, but gets unreliable the longer the sync build runs (more chance of a null-`deliveredUnits` row).
+The v6 data is never wiped from disk, so reinstalling the sync build always reads it again.
-- To actually use `dev` again you must delete + reinstall it, which wipes the local cache;
-  it then rebuilds from HealthKit (the long-term history lives there, not in this store).

-This is inherent Core Data forward-migration behavior, not specific to any one change.

 **Forward migration preserves insulin data.** The v4→v6 mapping originally dropped the old single `value` attribute (auto-generated, name-based mappings had no destination),